leewtai/leewtai.github.io/courses/linear_regression/homeworks/advanced/hw8_modeling.md

 #### Q6
 Obesity is an important factor for health.
 However, "obesity stigma" can also make people suffering from obesity to be less likely to do routine checkups.
 This can lead to issues where preventable diseases are not caught in the early stages and lead to more health complications.
 Please draw out the DAG that explains the relationship between health, obesity, obesity stigma, and checkups.
 For now, since the problem does not specify obesity stigma's direct impact on health, assume there is no direct link between these.

-Side note: If you're interested in a summary paper from NIH: \url{https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4381543/}.
+Side note: If you're interested in a [summary paper from NIH](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4381543/).

 Side note: If we did not "model" the impact from stigma on checkups, would the coefficients for obesity on health be overestimated or underestimated? (you should be able to simulate this!)